AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Hologres permission models/SPM/Use the SPM.md

     **Note:** Generally, we recommend that you retain user groups to facilitate user management.

-    -   Case 1: Delete user groups of an existing database
+    -   Case 1: Delete the user groups of an existing database

-        To delete user groups but retain the database, execute the following statement as a superuser: For more information about the spm\_cleanup function, see [spm\_cleanup](/intl.en-US/User Authorization/Hologres permission models/SPM/Functions of the SPM.md).
+        To delete user groups but retain the database, execute the following statement as a superuser.
+For more information about the spm\_cleanup function, see [spm\_cleanup](/intl.en-US/User Authorization/Hologres permission models/SPM/Functions of the SPM.md).

         ```
         call spm_cleanup ( '{dbname}' );